jackdoe/programming-for-kids/hello.md

 # Hello World

 ::: warning
-*This chapter is for parents, kids skip to the next one.*
+*This chapter is for parents, kids skip to the next one.* [day 0 - the computer](https://github.com/jackdoe/programming-for-kids#day-0-the-computer)
 :::